What might gastrointestinal problems mean in a newborn?

 temperament.
 Some adjust to lights, loud noises, and all the other stimulation around

-them without difficulty.
+them without trouble.
 Others are not able to adapt as easily.
-Just like adults,
+Just like adults, some

-some babies are easygoing, and some are impatient.
-Crying may be one way for a baby
+babies are easygoing, and some are impatient.
+Crying may be one way for a baby to

-to vent feelings as he or she is getting adjusted to the world.
+vent feelings as they are getting adjusted to the world.

 Oversensitive to gas.
-Although some people think that gas may be to blame for colic, there is little evidence
+Some people think that gas may be to blame for colic.
+But there is little evidence

 that this is the case.
 In fact, treating gas has no effect on colic in babies.
 The